yagarwalla/my-talking-animals/README.md

 - TailwindCSS for the utility-first CSS approach
 - Howler.js for audio functionality
 - Web Audio API for native browser audio capabilities
+## 🎙️ Voice Generation

+This project includes Azure OpenAI TTS for animal voices.
+See  for setup instructions.

+## 🎙️ Voice Generation

+This project includes Azure OpenAI TTS for animal voices.
+See .env.example for setup instructions.